mcity/Mcity-octane-examples/README.md

-python-rest.ipynb - A Jupyter notebook containing python code equivalent to the jQuery REST example. python-socketio.py - A very basic SocketIO client that handles authentication. python-rest.py - A very basic Python script executing a few calls to the REST API.
+python-rest.ipynb - A Jupyter notebook containing python code equivalent to the jQuery REST example. python-socketio.py - A very basic SocketIO client that handles authentication. python-rest.py - A very basic Python script executing a few calls to the REST API. python-v2x.py - An example script aimed at use in the Ann Arbor Connected Environment.
+Connects/Queries a specific Parsed RSU SPaT feed.

 ## Installation
 ### Clone the package